bestia-dev/authentication_database_web_ui/README.md

 ![plantuml_database_objects](https://github.com/bestia-dev/authentication_database_web_ui-/raw/main/images/plantuml_database_objects.png)

+[//]: # (auto_plantuml end)

 ## html templates

 The html files are saved in the "web_server_folder" with the same hierarchy as the Rust modules or SQL files.
 Again, the crucial point is to have the same unique name everywhere.
 Without it, we would be just lost in the sea of code.
 The html files must be saved in UTF-8 encoding without the byte-order mark (BOM).
+A lot of the html files are very similar with just a few differences.
+This could be optimized deduplicating the code somehow.

 ## Other observations